solonkonora/food-recipe-app/README.md

 # React Profile App
 This is a web application built with React that allows users to browse and search for food recipes.
-Users can view recipe details, save their favorite recipes, and explore a wide range of culinary options.
+Users can view recipe details, the recipes to cook that meal, ingredients and instructions how to cook a meal, as well as explore a wide range of culinary options.

 ## Features
 - Browse a collection of food recipes.
 - Search for recipes based on keywords or ingredients.
-- View detailed information about each recipe, including ingredients, instructions, and cooking time.
+- View detailed information about each recipe, including ingredients,      instructions, and cooking style.
-- Save favorite recipes for future reference.
+- mind you, as a user, you are eligible to add your own recipe, and you can update and aswell delete an added recipe, this is so because the API used does not allow any operations on its recipes.
+- To see the dropdown to add a recipe, click on the details of any of meals and a dropdown will be displayed by the right side of the application where your will see the add, update and delete form options
 - Responsive design for optimal viewing on different devices.

 ### Installation